Bobidium/GroupTheory/1. Basics/Definition and Elementary Properties of Groups.md

 This method of using the inverse of a product to prove a commutativity property is used gain in [[Lagrange's Theorem and Products of Groups#Products of Subgroups]].

+### An Interesting Criterion for Groups

+The follow